 First of all, you need to schedule a tour and appointment with the preschool director or teacher.
 The tour will give you the opportunity to see the classroom, bathrooms, and playground.
 By interacting with the staff, you will be able to initially determine if this will be a good fit for you and your child.

 If you don’t feel welcomed or valued when you meet the teacher, this may be how your child will feel as well.

-Once you have made the initial visit and introduction, you can start going through the preschool parent interview questions before you choose the preschool where you will enroll your child.
+Once you have made the initial contact, schedule a tour and write down your preschool interview questions from the list below to help you choose the preschool where you will enroll your child.

 - Are the doors locked?

 - Is there an alarm on the outside door so that a child can’t go out without the knowledge of a teacher?

 - Does the school require ID for parents or other people who are picking up the students at the end of the day?

 This is especially important if you are not the only one who will be picking up your child.
 You don’t want someone to be able to pick up your child without your permission or knowledge.

 While you are doing the tour of the center, be observant about potential safety issues for your child.